-RATING METHODOLOGY Page 6 of 6
+RATING METHODOLOGY Page 5 of 6

-June 2016 www.pacra.com
+June 2017 www.pacra.com

-ENTITY RATING SCALE & DEFINITIONS
+STANDARD RATING SCALES & DEFINITIONS

-Entity rating reflects forward-looking opinion on credit worthiness of underlying entity; more specifically it covers relative ability to honor financial obligations.
+Credit rating reflects forward-looking opinion on credit worthiness of underlying entity or instrument; more specifically it covers relative ability to honor financial obligations.
 The primary factor being captured on the rating scale is relative likelihood of default.

-Long TERM RATINGS SHORT TERM AAA Highest credit quality.
+LONG TERM RATINGS SHORT TERM RATINGS AAA Highest credit quality.
 Lowest expectation of credit risk.
 Indicate exceptionally strong capacity for timely payment of financial commitments.
-A1+: The highest c repayment.
-AA+ Very high credit quality.
+A1+: The highest capacity for timely repayment.
+AA+ AA AA- Very high credit quality.
 Very low expectation of credit risk.
-AA AA- Indicate very strong capacity for timely payment of financial commitments.
+Indicate very strong capacity for timely payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events.
 A1:.
-A strong ca repayment.
-A + High credit quality.
+A strong capacity for timely repayment.
+A+ A A- High credit quality.
 Low expectation of credit risk.
-A The capacity for timely payment of financial commitments is considered strong.
-This capacity may, nevertheless, be vulnerable to changes in A2: A satisfactory of A- circumstances or in economic conditions. repayment.
-This may adverse changes BBB+ Good credit quality.
-Currently a low expectation of credit risk. economic, or financia BBB BBB- The capacity for timely payment of financial commitments is considered adequate, but adverse changes in circumstances and in economic conditions are more likely to impair this capacity.
-Moderate risk.
+The capacity for timely payment of financial commitments is considered strong.
+This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions.
+A2: A satisfactory capacity for timely repayment.
+This may be susceptible to adverse changes in business, economic, or financial conditions.
+BBB+ BBB- Good credit quality.
+Currently a low expectation of credit risk.
+The capacity for timely payment of financial commitments is considered adequate, but adverse changes in circumstances or economic conditions are more likely to impair this capacity.
+A3: An adequate capacity for timely repayment.
+Such capacity is susceptible BB+ BB BB- Moderate risk.
 Possibility of credit risk developing.
-A3: An adequate carepayment.
-Such BB+ There is a possibility of credit risk developing, particularly as a result of susceptible to adv BB adverse economic or business changes over time; however, business or business, economic BB- financial alternatives may be available to allow financial commitments to be met. conditions.
-B + High credit risk.
+There is a possibility of credit risk developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial commitments to be met. to adverse changes in business, economic, or financial conditions.
+B+ B B- High credit risk.
 A limited margin of safety remains against credit risk.
-Financial commitments B: The capa В are currently being met; however, capacity for continued payment is repayment is more adverse changes В- contingent upon a sustained, favorable business and economic environment. economic, or financia CCC Very high credit risk.
-Substantial credit risk CC "CCC" Default is a real possibility.
-Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic C: An inadequate of C developments.
+Financial commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business, and economic environment.
+B: The capacity for timely repayment is more susceptible to adverse changes in business, economic, or financial conditions.
+CCC CC Very high credit risk.
+"CCC" Default is a real possibility.
+Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
 "CC" Rating indicates that default of some kind appears probable.
-"C" Ratings signal imminent default. timely repayment.
-D Obligations are currently in default. - capacity for timely apacity for timely capacity for timely y be susceptible to in business. ial conditions.
+"C" Ratings signal imminent default.
+C: An inadequate capacity to ensure timely repayment.
+D Obligations are currently in default. •